 - Soil Sampling Stratification application to assist in generating and tracking soil sampling locations and results.

 - Certification of ecosystem service projects, protocols, and impact units generated.

 - On-the-ground producer support from multiple ESMC member organizations.

-Ecosystem Service Assets
+Ecosystem Service Outcomes

 To illustrate, imagine a company operates a processed food factory.
 The company has a greenhouse gas footprint based on this facility’s emissions.
 We call these Scope 1 emissions since they result from the company’s main activities.
 That company may want to offset these emissions by buying carbon offsets from other companies that have reduced their own emissions in ways others have not.
 This is the Scope 1 market.